ahaan-shah/dotfiles/README.md

 git clone https://github.com/ahaan-shah/dotfiles.git ~/.config/dotfiles
 ```

+It uses:
+- Hyprland 0.55+
+- Quickshell
-It uses Hyprland 0.55+, Quickshell, and a decent pile of CLI tools.
+- and a decent pile of CLI tools

 Each Quickshell app (`taskbar`, `macdock`, `macswitcher`, `finder`, `lockscreen`) is standalone and autostarts from `hypr/hyprland.lua`.

-Wallpapers live in `Pictures/wallpapers/`, and selected via `finder`'s built-in wallpaper picker.
+Wallpapers live in `Pictures/wallpapers/`, and selected via `finder` with its built-in wallpaper picker.

 ---